Documenting Integration Requirements

 Top 20 Questions For Thoughtful Integration Documentation

-More and more, our clients want to integrate Salesforce CRM to a database or business application.
+More and more, our clients want to integrate Salesforce CRM or their Conga Contracts applications (their "Solution") to a database or business application.
 The question they almost always want to know is "how much will it cost?".
 To answer this question, first be prepared to present a high-level description of your integration.
 This could be a paragraph or a number of bullet points that summarize what the integration needs to do.
 However, to reasonably answer the cost question, we typically need documented requirements.
 The following article reviews basic questions you should be prepared to answer and document.

 Documented requirements can be produced by you - the client, or you can hire a firm like akaCRM for a short "phase 1" engagement to facilitate the discovery and documentation of your requirements.
 If you elect the latter, you own the deliverable document under which you can (a) hire the documenting firm to implement, (b) bid them to other firms, (c) do the integration yourself or (d) put the project on the shelf for a later day.
 If you prefer to document the requirements yourself or are preparing for your integration discovery meeting with us, the following are some of the initial questions that we like to document in order to make a recommendation on approach, technology and the associated cost and timetable.

 - What are the databases (or business applications) that you want to integrate?
 We will often refer to each end of an integration connection as an "endpoint".

 - If it is a database that your Solution is connecting to, what is the type and version of the database?
 E.g., MsSQL, MySQL, Oracle, MS Access., etc. and what version.

 - If it is a business application, what edition or version is it?

 - Does the database or application have an API (application programming interface) or web-services?
 If yes - attach any documentation you have on the API or web-services.